Fees and Retainers

 Asking ODACC to Set the Adjudication Fee

 If the Adjudicator and the Parties cannot agree on an Adjudication Fee, the Adjudicator may ask ODACC to set the fee.
-The Adjudicator must open the Fees screen on ODACC’s Custom System and click the “Request ODACC to Set the Adjudication Fee” button (refer to Figure 5 above).
+The Adjudicator must open the Fees page on ODACC’s Custom System and click the “Request ODACC to Set the Adjudication Fee” button (refer to Figure 5 above).

 In some cases, where the Adjudicator is of the view that the standard amount usually requested for a retainer will not cover the expected costs of the adjudication, the Adjudicator may request an additional amount for the retainer.